 During teen years, especially as the hormonal changes of adolescence are going on and the demands of school and extracurricular activities are increasing, ADHD symptoms may get worse.

-Because of problems with distractibility and poor concentration, many teens with ADHD have difficulty in school.
-Grades may fall, particularly if the teen is not receiving ADHD treatment.
+Because of problems with getting distracted and poor concentration, many teens with ADHD have problems in school.
+Grades may fall, especially if the teen is not getting ADHD treatment.

-It's not uncommon for teens with ADHD to forget assignments, misplace textbooks, and become bored with their daily class work.
-Teens may become inattentive, or excessively attentive -- not waiting for their turn before blurting out answers.
-They may interrupt their teacher and classmates, and rush through assignments.
+It's not uncommon for teens with ADHD to forget assignments, lose textbooks, and become bored with their daily classwork.
+Teens may become inattentive or excessively attentive, not waiting for their turn before blurting out answers.
+They may interrupt their teacher and classmates, and they may rush through assignments.
 Teens with ADHD may also be fidgety and find it tough to sit still in class.

 Often, teens with ADHD are so busy focusing on other things they forget about the task at hand.
 This can be seen especially with homework and athletic skills and in relationships with peers.
-This lack of attention to what they're doing often leads to poor performance on tests and being passed over from sports teams, after-school activities, and peer groups.
+This lack of attention to what they're doing often leads to bad grades on tests and being passed over for sports teams, after-school activities, and peer groups.

 Yes.
 Driving poses special risks for teens with ADHD.
 Teens with ADHD are two to four times more likely to have a car accident than teens without ADHD.

-Still, studies show that teen drivers with ADHD who take the prescribed medication are less likely to have accidents.
+Still, studies show that teen drivers with ADHD who take their medication are less likely to have accidents.

 Teens with ADHD are more likely to be heavy drinkers than teens without ADHD.
 They are also more likely to have problems from drinking.